Iago Herrerín: Al Raed

 On 30 August 2021, Herrerín joined Saudi Arabian club Al Raed FC.
 The following 15 June, he was released from his contract by mutual consent.

 Valencia

 Herrerín agreed to a short-term deal at Valencia CF on 26 September 2022, following a trial; the team had just lost Jaume Doménech to a serious knee injury.
 He made his debut the following 3 January in a 3–0 win at CF La Nucía of the Primera Federación in the Spanish Cup's last 32, playing the final 13 minutes in place of Giorgi Mamardashvili.

+Later career

+On 21 July 2023, Herrerín joined several compatriots at Cypriot First Division side AEK Larnaca FC, including manager José Luis Oltra.
+He returned to Spain in summer 2024, on a contract at Primera Federación's Sestao River Club.

 International career

 Herrerín made his debut for the unofficial Basque Country national team in May 2019, in a 0–0 draw away to Panama for which a small, youthful and inexperienced squad was selected.